How to use CBD for Cancer

-A 2013 study concluded that, “Collectively, the non-psychoactive plant-derived cannabinoid CBD exhibits pro-apoptotic and anti-proliferative actions in different types of tumours and may also exert anti-migratory, anti-invasive, anti-metastatic and perhaps anti-angiogenic properties.
-On the basis of these results, evidence is emerging to suggest that CBD is a potent inhibitor of both cancer growth and spread.
+A 2013 study concluded that “Collectively, the non-psychoactive plant-derived cannabinoid CBD exhibits pro-apoptotic and anti-proliferative actions in different types of tumors and may also exert anti-migratory, anti-invasive, anti-metastatic and perhaps anti-angiogenic properties.
+On the basis of these results, the evidence is emerging to suggest that CBD is a potent inhibitor of both cancer growth and spread.
 Interestingly, the anticancer effect of this compound seems to be selective for cancer cells, at least in vitro, since it does not affect normal cell lines.”

-A 2012 study found that, “CBD exerts a potent anti-angiogenic effect by widely affecting several pathways involved in this process.
-Its dual effect on both tumour and endothelial cells further suggests that CBD could represent a potential effective agent in cancer therapy.”
+A 2012 study found that “CBD exerts a potent anti-angiogenic effect by widely affecting several pathways involved in this process.
+Its dual effect on both tumor and endothelial cells further suggests that CBD could represent a potentially effective agent in cancer therapy.”

 A 2010 study evaluated the impact of CBD on cancer cell invasion.
 The study findings “provide a novel mechanism underlying the anti-invasive action of cannabidiol and imply its use as a therapeutic option for the treatment of highly invasive cancers.”